 If you’re anything like me then you probably are very decisive with your blog design.
 This is a really handy website where you put in your blog name and tag line and it mocks up HEAPS of logo design ideas.
 It’s so handy to see a whole heap of ideas and get some inspiration for what your logos and graphics can look like.
 You do have the option of buying the logo too if you’re not just looking for a bit of inspiration!

 And finally the name app, I know some of us will at go through a rebrand at some point and this is ideal.
 It lets you know whether your new name is available, not only the domain but also on twitter, instagram and anything you can think of.
 Ideal for starting a new blog or if a name change is on the cards.
+If you still some professional help with growing SEO for your website or app consider a seo company in Bangkok.
+SEO Heroes Bangkok can provide some useful information on how to tackle the challenge of website growth.

 And there we have it, 7 tools which will hopefully help you improve your blogging game!